Rupert Bear: Characters and story

 Rupert is a bear who lives with his parents in a house in Nutwood, a fictional idyllic English village.
 He is drawn wearing a red jumper and bright yellow checked trousers, with matching yellow scarf.
 Originally depicted as a brown bear, his colour soon changed to white to save on printing costs, though he remained brown on the covers of the annuals.

-Most of the other characters in the series are also anthropomorphic animals (animals with humanoid forms).
+Most of the other characters in the series are also anthropomorphic animals.
 They are all scaled to be about the same size as Rupert, regardless of species.
 Rupert's animal friends are usually referred to as his "chums" or "pals."
 Aside from his best friend Bill Badger, some of the most enduring pals are an elephant (Edward Trunk), a mouse (Willie), Pong-Ping the Pekingese, Algy Pug (who actually pre-dates Rupert), Podgy Pig, Bingo the Brainy Pup, the identical twins Freddy and Ferdy Fox, the identical twins Reggie and Rex Rabbit, and Ming the dragon.
 The kindly Wise Old Goat also lives in Nutwood, and helps Rupert in some of his adventures.
 One of the most unusual and evocative characters is Raggety, a woodland troll-creature made from twigs, who is often very grumpy and annoying.
 In the 2006 television revival of the series, Raggety has been transformed into a friendly elf with broken English.
 There is also a recurring country Police Officer who is an adult dog named PC Growler.

-There are also a few human characters in the stories, such as the Professor (who lives in a castle with his servant, Bodkin), Tiger Lily (a Chinese girl), her father "the Conjuror," and several less frequently occurring characters such as Sailor Sam, Gaffer Jarge, Captain Binnacle and Rollo, the Gypsy boy.
+There are also a few human characters in the stories, such as the Professor (who lives in a castle with his servant, Bodkin), Tiger Lily (a Chinese girl), her father "the Conjuror," and several less frequently occurring characters such as Sailor Sam, Gaffer Jarge, Captain Binnacle, the Sage of Um (who is seen travelling in a magical upside down umbrella) and Rollo, the Gypsy boy.
 There is also a recurring Merboy.

 During his time as Rupert writer, Alfred Bestall added further characters such as the girl guides Beryl, Pauline and Janet, with Beryl's cat, Dinky.
 These characters were based on Girl Guides from Bestall's own church who asked him in late 1947 if they could have their own adventure with Rupert.
 They remain part of the comic series even today.

 The series often features fantastic and magical adventures in faraway lands.
 Each story begins in Nutwood, where Rupert usually sets out on a small errand for his mother or to visit a friend, which then develops into an adventure to an exotic place such as King Frost's Castle, the Kingdom of the Birds, underground, or to the bottom of the sea.
 Sometimes one of the Professor's inventions opens the door to one of Rupert's adventures.
 At the end of the story Rupert returns to Nutwood, where all is safe and well, and where his parents seem perfectly sanguine about his adventures.